soudev/knowledge.mine/stuff/frontend.javascript.bibliotecas.ui.md

 --

+* [heatmap.js](http://www.patrick-wied.at/static/heatmapjs/) - Dynamic Heatmaps for the Web

 * [[GitHub] kamisama / cal-heatmap](https://github.com/kamisama/cal-heatmap) - Cal-Heatmap is a javascript module to create calendar heatmap to visualize time series data